Should backpackers be wary of ramen noodles?

 • The remainder of your diet likely includes the nutrients missing in instant noodles, making deficiencies less of a concern.

-• Discarding the spice packet reduces the intake of questionable ingredients with more nutritious ingredients (i.e., dehydrated vegetables, cheese, nuts) added by yourself.
+• Discarding the spice packet reduces intake of questionable ingredients and lets you add more nutritious ingredients (e.g., dehydrated vegetables, cheese, nuts) yourself.

 • Whole wheat air-dried noodles without flavorings or preservatives can be purchased at many Asian markets for a slightly higher price.